modio/modio-docs/public/en-us/features/metrics/dashboards/game-dashboard-data.md

 The number of unique users who have received information or interacted with a game’s UGC via the mod.io API.
 This includes both:

 * Exposure events such as visiting a game profile, browsing mod lists, or viewing mod details.
-* Engagement events also used in UGC Active Users (e.g., downloading, subscribing, rating, or commenting).
+* Engagement events also used in UGC Users (e.g., downloading, subscribing, rating, or commenting).

 **How it's measured**
  An impression is recorded whenever a user’s client makes a qualifying API request that returns UGC-related information for a game.
 This includes endpoints that power browsing experiences as well as those that log direct user interactions.